Jivitesh07/Funnel-dropoff-analysis/README.md

 # Funnel-dropoff-analysis

 Objective:
-Analyze the user funnel to identify where users leave before completing the purchase.
+Analyze the user funnel to identify were users leave before completing the purchase.

 Tools Used:
 - Python